Women make up growing share of prison inmates

 Notwithstanding, said Shannon, in his experience, the female inmates show signs of being “more supportive of changing their behaviors, and their criminogenic ways than male inmates, and overall.”

-Fremont County Sheriff Ryan Lee, who oversees pre-adjudicated and misdemeanor inmates in the Fremont County Detention Center, said women’s intake in his arena hasn’t grown noticeably – but the severity of offenses has.
+Fremont County Sheriff Ryan Lee, who oversees pre-adjudicated and misdemeanor inmates in the Fremont County Detention Center, said women’s intake in his arena hasn’t grown noticeably – but the severity of offense has.

 “Women are being booked on more serious charges, which in turn leads to extended stays in the facility while their criminal cases are adjudicated,” said Lee.